U.S. capital running out of gas, even as Colonial Pipeline recovers | Headlines

 U.S. capital running out of gas, even as Colonial Pipeline recovers

 Colonial Pipeline announced late Thursday it had restarted its entire pipeline system linking refineries on the Gulf Coast to markets along the eastern seaboard.
 Some states experienced modest improvements but still had a lot of gasoline outages.
-About 70% of gas stations in North Carolina were without fuel, with outages in around 50% of stations in Virginia, South Carolina and Georgia.
+Some 65% of gas stations in North Carolina were without fuel, while in Virginia, South Carolina and Georgia just under 50% were empty, GasBuddy said.

 The hacking group blamed for the attack, DarkSide, said it had hacked four other companies including a Toshiba subsidiary in Germany.
 Colonial Pipeline has not determined how the initial breach occurred, a spokeswoman said on Thursday.
 The privately held company has focused on cleaning its networks, restoring data and reopening the pipeline.